 Gene and Sue, owners of Kosinski Farms started their farming careers in the mid-seventies in Feeding Hills, MA.
-The farm still remains in the family with shared ownership between Gene and his son Michael.
+The Feeding Hills farm still remains in the family with shared ownership between Gene and his son Michael.
 With the desire to purchase additional land, Gene + Sue entered a partnership and purchased a location in Westfield, MA.
-This location serves as the Kosinski's home, farmstand, winery, and packing and shipping facility for the business.
+This location serves as the Kosinski's home, farm stand, winery, and packing and shipping facility for the business.

 Sue started at the University of Massachusetts studying plants and floriculture.
 She finished her Bachelors Degree at Mount Holyoke in science and earned a Masters in Educational Technology.
 Sue retired from teaching and now devotes her time to running the farm stand.
-Although she enjoys the customers and the farm experience, her most rewarding experiences are those she shares with her seven grandchildren.
-Several of who you will find working at the farm stand during the summer months.
+Although she enjoys the customers and the farm experience, her most rewarding experiences are those she shares with her seven grandchildren, several of whom you will find working at the farm stand during the summer months.